KeasiaCyber/creating-microsoft-azure-work-enivorment/README.md

 <h2>Installation Steps</h2>

 <p>
 We are going to create our resource group which is like a folder that holds things like a storage account or other technological groups within microsoft azure.
-Click on resource group then name it, once that is done create it and it should bring you to the main menu of the resource tab.(See photos below)
+Click on resource group then name it, once that is done create it and it should bring you to the main menu of the resource tab.
 <img src="https://imgur.com/KU0Sk2L.png" height="80%" width="80%" alt="Resource group step 1"/>
 </p>
 <p>